Schwarze-Research-Lab/bcwc_dashboard/README.md

     * T0 survey completion= for all on study (rescreen_me= 1), what percent have facit_t0_complete = 1
     * T1 survey completion= for all on study (rescreen_me= 1), what percent have pt_t1_qoc_complete = 1
 * Questions
+    * Line Chart
+        * We crash to zero a lot even with 1 week buckets.
+Issue?
     * Numb eligible not approached
         * Should this be treated as a study status?
         * screen_approach_method = 3